 Dried persimmon (hoshigaki)

-Japanese-style dried persimmon known as hoshigaki is available in winter through spring at Uwajimaya Asian Grocery.
-Look for hoshigaki in the produce department.
+Japanese-style dried persimmon known as hoshigaki is available in winter through spring.
+Look for hoshigaki in the produce department at Uwajimaya Asian Grocery and other Asian stores.
 At first glance, you might think the dried fruit has gotten moldy.
 Au contraire!
-These dried fruits are naturally coated with their own fruit sugar.
+These dried fruits are naturally coated with their own fruit sugar, which navigates to the surface during the drying process.
 Inside the fruit is dense and chewy, like a dried date or dried apricot.
 Hoshigaki is moist and satisfyingly sweet without being cloying.
 It’s really yummy enjoyed with hot tea or coffee.

 Fresh vegetables